aplteam/Tatin/docs/TatinForContributors.md

 ## Prepare either the Client or the Server

+### Introduction

+Note that for running the test suite you only need to prepare the client.
+However, because  you might want to run the test server independently from the test suite, the required preparations for the server is discussed here as well.

+### Preparing the client

 If you want to run any Tatin client code execute the function

 ```
 #.Tatin.Admin.Initialize_Client
 ```

+### Preparing the server

 If you want to run the Tatin Server execute the function